-A key benefit of this approach is that many of the SWNS staff members will effectively grow their confidence in the system as the system itself grows in functionality.
-Our experience shows that this approach means that theres less of a system shock on launch for admin users, and the burden of training is greatly reduced.
+A key benefit of this approach is that many of the SWNS staff members would effectively grow their confidence in the system as the system itself grew in functionality.
+Our experience showed that this approach means that there’s less of a system shock on launch for admin users, and the burden of training is greatly reduced.

 Precisely because we ran the project in this way, we were able to identify and adapt to change and deliver far greater value with far more appropriate software than could have been planned.

 The Next Phase

 After the storage mechanism and overall architecture were in place, our workflow divideD somewhat.
 On one hand, we began load testing the architecture against the expected volumes at launch, as well as against certain growth scenarios.
 Our aim here was to test our implementation, improve and refine where possible, and assess the lifecycle of the system.

 At the same time, we moved on to build the billing and editorial workflow systems, which allowed SWNS admins to trace the provenance of all stories and pay contributors in the most open, transparent and swift way the news industry has ever seen.